Children's & YA

 She wanted the book to offer a positive and honest depiction of being autistic, so that neurodiverse readers could see themselves reflected in the characters but also help neurotypical readers to understand more about neurodiversity.

-Elle's second middle-grade novel, Show Us Who You Are, will be published 4th March 2021.
+Elle's second middle-grade novel, Show Us Who You Are, was published 4th March 2021.

 Reaching both neurodiverse and neurotypical readers to ensure learning and discussion was key to our approach.
 We focussed our strategy on targeting parents, carers, grandparents and teachers and worked closely with Elle to identify key supporters within the autistic community including appropriate charities.
 Early endorsements and support were secured from Lizzie Huxley-Jones, Dara McAnulty, Autistic Tyla, Purple Ella and Yo Samdy Sam.
 Copies were widely distributed and placed in reviewer’s hands early ensuring stellar reviews in The Observer, The Guardian, iWeekend and The Week as well as solus Children’s Book of the Week reviews in both the Sunday Times and The Times on the same weekend.
 The PA Children’s Book of the Week review was syndicated in 28 regional newspapers, and further coverage appeared in The Week Junior, WRD About Books, and Kookie Magazine.